 Let us fill four of these blocks, as shown below

-Similarly if we take a square of 10 rows and 10 columns, we get 100 small squares.
-If we color 27 of these blocks, the fractional representation can be written as 27/100.
+Similarly, if we take a square of 10 rows and 10 columns, we get 100 small squares.
+If we colour 27 of these blocks, the fractional representation can be written as 27/100.

 Here 27/100 = 27*1/100 = 27 hundredth which is represented in the decimal form as 0.27.

 We know how to represent whole numbers on the number line.
-Let us consider the image shown.
+Let us consider the image shown below.
 Here, the digits 0 and 1 are represented on the number line.

 If we divide the number line into two equal parts, as shown in the figure below, what value does mid-point hold?
 We will say half of what the graduation between 0 and 1 holds.